John Russell (catcher): Playing career

 Born in Oklahoma City, Russell attended Norman High School in Norman, Oklahoma, and played college baseball for the University of Oklahoma after being selected by the Montreal Expos in the 4th round (88th overall) of the 1979 MLB Draft.
 In 1982 he was selected by the Phillies in the 1st round and the 13th overall pick in the draft.
 In May 1984, Russell was one of three ejections in a minor league game.
-On May 27, 1984, Portland Beavers manager Lee Elia, angered over a call, was ejected by umpire Pam Potesma.
+On May 27, 1984, Portland Beavers manager Lee Elia, angered over a call, was ejected by umpire Pam Postema.
 Elia tossed a folding chair onto the field before leaving the dugout.
-Beavers bat boy Sam Morris refused instructions of Potesma to remove the chair and the bat boy himself was ejected.
+Beavers bat boy Sam Morris refused instructions of Postema to remove the chair and the bat boy himself was ejected.
 John Russell sprinted in from the outfield to come to the defense of the fourteen year old Morris and Russell himself was ejected for his efforts.
 Both Elia and Russell were fined by the league $25, as was standard for players and coaches ejected from a minor league game.
 An exception was made for the bat boy and he was not fined.

 Russell made his major league debut with the Phillies on June 22, 1984, and stayed with the team through the 1988 season.
 After spending most of his first two seasons as a backup left fielder, he was the team's principal catcher in 1986 due to Darren Daulton suffering a year-ending injury, and batted .241 with 13 home runs and 60 runs batted in.
 It was the Phillies' only winning season in his five years with the team, but they finished a distant second place in the division behind division rival and eventual champion New York Mets.
 He saw very little playing time in the next two years.
 He spent 1989 with the Braves, who purchased his contract in spring training.
 When the Braves released him at the beginning of the 1990 season he moved on to the Rangers, for whom he played until his retirement in 1993.
 While with the Rangers he caught Nolan Ryan's 6th career no-hitter on June 11, 1990.
 He ended his career with a .225 batting average, 34 home runs and 129 RBI in 448 games.